 - EN-1.2.1 To clearly identify formal information requests, these will always be made in writing, under signature of a Director or more senior official of the CBB.
 They will include the statement, "This is a formal request for information as defined in Chapter 1 of Module EN of Volume 4 of the CBB Rulebook"; and will state the deadline by which the information is to be communicated to the CBB. - EN-1.2.2 Failure to respond to such formal requests within the deadline set will be viewed as a significant breach of regulatory requirements and may result in a formal warning or other enforcement measure, specified under Articles 163 and 170 of the CBB Law, as decided by the CBB depending on the circumstances of the case. - EN-1.2.3 The deadline set in the request will vary depending on individual circumstances.
 A recipient may submit a case for an extension to the deadline; it should do so as soon as possible if it believes that an extension will be required, and in any event prior to the passing of the original deadline.
-Unless otherwise directed by the CBB, the original deadline remains valid pending consideration by the CBB of a request for an extension.
-The CBB will responds within five calendar days of receiving such a request. - EN-1.2.4 The above procedures do not prevent individual CBB supervisors from making oral requests for information as part of their day-to-day interaction with authorised persons.
-The CBB expects authorised persons to maintain their cooperative response to such requests; however, in the interests of clarity, the CBB will not view failures to respond to oral requests as a breach of regulatory requirements.
+The Central Bank will respond before the original deadline has passed; if it fails to do so, then the requested extension will apply.
+Whilst waiting for a reply, the recipient must assume that the original deadline will apply. - EN-1.2.4 The above procedures do not prevent individual Central Bank supervisors making oral requests for information as part of their day-to-day interaction with licensees.
+The Central Bank expects licensees to maintain their cooperative response to such requests; however, in the interests of clarity, the Central Bank will not view failures to respond to oral requests as a breach of regulatory requirements.